-UW-Oshkosh (12-8, 1-1 WIAC) rebounded to down the Eagles, 12-2, in five innings after suffering a 6-3 setback in the league opener.
+UW-Oshkosh (12-8, 1-1 WIAC) rebounded to defeat the Eagles, 12-2, in five innings after suffering a 6-3 setback in the opener.
 The Titans' lopsided win in the second game was their first by 10 or more runs over the Eagles since a 10-0 decision during the first-ever meeting between the teams in 1982.

 Tupa went 5-for-7 on the day with two doubles, three runs scored, four runs batted in, a stolen base and her first home run of the season.
 Tupa drove a full-count, two-out pitch well beyond the center field wall that provided the Titans the lead for good at 4-2 in the second game.